IBM/cloud-functions-workshops/101-workshop-nodejs/ex4-exposing-apis-from-actions/web-actions.md

 The `body` is considered empty if it is `null`, the empty string `""`, or undefined.

-If a `content-type header` is not declared in the action result’s `headers`, the body is interpreted as `application/json` for non-string values and `text/html` otherwise.
+If a `content-type` header value is not declared in the action result’s `headers`, the body is interpreted as `application/json` for non-string values and `text/html` otherwise.
 When the `content-type` is defined, the controller will determine if the response is binary data or plain text and decode the string using a base64 decoder as needed.
 Should the body fail to decode correctly, an error is returned to the caller.

 ## Additional features